The Liberia Decentralization Support Programme (LDSP)

 What is the Programme about?

 Decentralization is central to the ongoing peace building and reconciliation, governance reforms, and poverty reduction program of Liberia.
-According to the Agenda for Transformation (Poverty Reduction Strategy(PRS) II), the Government of Liberia is “committed to delivering to the Liberian people an improved system of governance that is more localized and more responsive to the needs and aspirations of all citizens throughout the country.
+The Government of Liberia is “committed to delivering to the Liberian people an improved system of governance that is more localized and more responsive to the needs and aspirations of all citizens throughout the country.

 The Liberia Decentralization Support Program (LDSP), is a successor to the Liberia Decentralization and Local Development (LDLD) which was a five-year program of support to the decentralization of political, administrative, and fiscal governance in Liberia.